jreisinger/docs/blog/2023-01-02-practical-cloud-security-overview.md

 Risk level is the likelihood of a risk times its impact.
 You can approach each risk in one of these ways:

-* avoid it - don't build the system in the first place or turn it off if benefits < risk
+* avoid it - don't build the system in the first place or turn it off if benefits are lower than risks
 * transfer it - pay someone else to manage the risk (e.g. SaaS, insurance)
 * mitigate it - apply some security measures (controls)
-* accept it - if benefits > risk (this should be conscious)
+* accept it - if benefits are higher than risks (this should be conscious)

 You might need to prove your security to a 3rd party; this is called [compliance](https://aws.amazon.com/compliance/).